 The second method presented above is more efficient and accurate for organizations because it makes it easier to generate reports and share them with the appropriate people.
 Safety should never be compromised.
 Bringing immediate attention to equipment that needs to be repaired can make a huge difference in ensuring that industry standards are met.

-iAuditor by SafetyCulture is the leading digital inspection app that could benefit maintenance technicians and equipment operators in conducting routine equipment maintenance.
-With the iAuditor mobile app, there’s no need to manually send reports to people in your organization. iAuditor’s automated sync ensures that the right people have updated equipment maintenance logs at all times.
-Additionally, iAuditor provides the following features:
+SafetyCulture is the leading digital inspection app that could benefit maintenance technicians and equipment operators in conducting routine maintenance.
+With the SafetyCulture mobile app, there’s no need to manually send reports to people in your organization.
+SafetyCulture’s automated sync ensures that the right people have updated equipment maintenance logs at all times.
+Additionally, SafetyCulture provides the following features:

 - Attach instructions for specific types of equipment

-- Assign a person or group to conduct an inspection
+- Assign a work order to a person or group to conduct an inspection

 - Assign actions within the equipment maintenance log template